vinilage/mck-om/search/README.md

 # Deploying Search & Vector Search

 ## Prerequisites
+If you've followed [these steps](https://github.com/vinilage/mck-om/tree/main) you are good to go!
-- A local Kubernetes cluser running
+- A local Kubernetes cluster
-- OpsManager deployed and running
+- OpsManager deployed
-- A replica-set deployed and running
+- A replica-set deployed
 - Database authentication disabled

 ## Import sample data to the local database